FREE PARK ACTIVITIES

 Anza-Borrego Desert State Park offers a wide range of free activities to enhance visitors’ knowledge and enjoyment of the desert.
 Below are some of those offerings.
-View the latest Park Interpretive Schedule to see what’s available during your next visit!
+View the upcoming park events to see what’s available during your visit!

 Presentations by Volunteer Naturalists take place at the Visitor Center.
 Most talks last about 40 minutes and are held outdoors or inside an air-conditioned classroom.
 Naturalist Talks are accessible to wheelchair users.